Mizoram: Forestry, fisheries and sericulture

 Mizoram is one of the leading producers of bamboo in India, has 27 species of bamboo, and supplies 14% of India's commercial bamboo.
 Forest products contribute about 5% to the state's gross product.
 The state produces about 5,200 metric tonnes of fish a year, about 12% of potential that can be sustainably achieved.
 Sericulture is an important handicraft industry engaged by nearly 8,000 families in over 300 Mizo villages.

 Industry

-Mizoram faces difficulties in the advancement of industries.
-Lack of transport infrastructure is one of the major drawbacks.
-Other problems faced by the state include shortage of electricity, capital, telecommunication and export market access.

 Mizoram has two industrial estates at Zuangtui and Kolasib.
 Another software technology park is being established in Mizoram University campus.
 The state government has acquired 127 acres of land in Khawnuam for development of the Indo-Myanmar border trade township.

-Education infrastructure

-The first primary school was set up in 1898 at Aizawl by Christian missionaries.
-The state has long enjoyed higher literacy rates than average literacy rates for India.
-In 1961, the literacy was 51%.
-By 2011 census, it had reached 92%, compared to 74% average for India.
-Mizoram is second only to Kerala.

-There were 3,894 schools in Mizoram as of 2012.
-Of these, 42% are publicly owned and managed by Central/State governments, 28% are private without government subsidies, 21% are private with government subsidies, and the rest are primary and middle schools that are government financed by run by three Autonomous District Councils of Mizoram.
-The teacher-pupil ratio is about 1:20 for primary, 1:9 for middle School, 1:13 for high, and 1:15 for higher secondary schools.

-There are several educational establishments under the umbrella of the Ministry of Education, including universities, colleges and other institutions.
-Within Mizoram University, there are 29 undergraduate departments including 2 professional institutions affiliated with the university.
-The state had 22 other colleges, and the total college enrolment was approximately 10,600 students in 2012.
-Other well known institutes are National Institute of Technology Mizoram, ICFAI University, Mizoram, College of Veterinary Sciences & Animal Husbandry, Selesih, Aizawl, Mizoram and Regional Institute of Paramedical and Nursing Aizawl.